-An advanced examination of fantasy literature, from Beowulf to Harry Potter, and the interaction between the literary and the visual, by way of illustrations, dust jackets, stage-plays, videogames, TV and movies.
+An advanced examination of fantasy literature, from Tolkien to Game of Thrones, and the interaction between the literary and the visual, by way of illustrations, dust jackets, stage-plays, videogames, TV and movies.

 |Teaching period||Summer School|

 - View more information on the Department of English and Linguistics website

 - Teaching staff